 Body Positivity: “Body diversity and embracing all body types, shapes, sizes, colours and revelling in the beauty of the human form,” -Body Image Movement.

 Way too many women (and a growing number of men) live their lives through comparison.
 Comparison to the Victoria’s Secret Fashion Show models; to the latest TV, movie, and media stars; to their best friends; to the fellow gym-goers; to everyone and anyone…except for themselves.

-I cannot wait to help you on your journey as we: unravel diet culture, work through shame, discuss what vulnerability means to you, name fat-phobia, discover your lineage, practice the daily self-love exercises I will teach you, learn where your self-hatred comes from, and of course, to reach a point of inner growth, love, and true acceptance.
+We cannot wait to help you on your journey as we: unravel diet culture, work through shame, discuss what vulnerability means to you, name fat-phobia, discover your lineage, practice the daily self-love exercises we will teach you, learn where your self-hatred comes from, and of course, to reach a point of inner growth, love, and true acceptance.

 “You is smart, you is kind, YOU is important.” – The Help

 Perfection: pərˈfekSH(ə)n // noun // condition, state, or quality of being free or as free as possible from all flaws or defects

 Do you ever find yourself or your child feeling extremely anxious when things don’t go as planned or a personal performance was not as flawless as imagined?
 Do you find yourself or your child crying or feeling incredibly down inside at injustices- things that happen that don’t seem fair or logical to you or your child?
 Many of our clients struggle not only with comparison as described above, but also the overwhelming pressure to be perfect.
 Perfect in school, perfect in extra-curricular activities, perfect at their jobs, perfect at any and every task they set out to complete.
 What a tremendous amount of pressure!
 We were not made to be perfect, we were not made to be close to perfect, for we are not robots and were made to have unique characteristics, unique faults, that make us who we are.